krasimir/blog-posts/2018/StoryAboutReact/post.md

 ]
 ```

 And our task is to get that data and render it.
-To keep the example simple we will do that with a single `<App>` component.
-In the `componentWillMount` lifecycle method we will trigger the data fetching and once the request succeeds we will dispatch an action with type `USER_FETCHED` which will lead to an update in the our Redux store.
-This will trigger a re-rendering of our component with the given data.
+To keep the example simple we will do that with just one `<App>` component.
+In the `componentWillMount` lifecycle method of this component we will trigger the data fetching and once the request succeeds we will dispatch an action with type `USER_FETCHED`.
+That action will be processed by a reducer and we will get an update in the our Redux store.
+And that state change will trigger a re-rendering of our component with the given data.

 ![main redux flow](./img1.jpg)